LolaSi/WalkSoloPi/README.md

 - PyBluez module
 - Picamera module

-Link to the raspberryPi code: https://github.com/tashmanr/WalkSolo
+Link to the walkSolo app code: https://github.com/tashmanr/WalkSolo

 ## In order to start up the WalkSolo device:
 - First time use: